GhostDrew11/colacoapi/README.md

 # colacoapi

-Prototype django REST API for the colaco vending machine.
+Prototype django REST API for the colaco vending machine web application

 # Libraries used
 This API was bootstrapped with django, django restframework, postgreSQL, psycopg2, pillow, django-cors-headers